 Since March 2020, the College has been allocated approximately \$25 million in Federal stimulus funding, commonly referred to as the Higher Education Emergency Relief Fund (HEERF).
 The funding was allocated at three different time periods.
-The last allocation in May 2021 allowed for spending of all remaining HEERF funds through May 2022, with an option for a subsequent extension to May 2023.
-However, the College has expended all funds with the closeout of FY2022.
+The last allocation in May 2021 allowed for spending of all remaining HEERF funds through May 2022, with a subsequent extension to May 2023.
+However, the College plans to have expended all funds with the closeout of FY2022.

-The HEERF funds were broken down into two primary categories, student and institutional.
+The HEERF funds are broken down into two primary categories, student and institutional.

 Approximately \$10 million was allocated to direct student grants and the College has distributed the entire allocation to students through the spring 2022 term.
-The remaining \$15 million allocated for institutional use must generally be allocated to costs associated with the pandemic but included provisions to recover lost revenue and to allocate funds to additional student grants.
-With the close of FY2022, the college recognized the remaining \$2.4 million of institutional funds under the lost revenue provisions to close out this HEERF funding.
+The remaining \$15 million allocated for institutional use must generally be allocated to costs associated with the pandemic but includes provisions to recover lost revenue and to allocate funds to additional student grants.